What is Barcode Scanner?

 multithreading barcode reading in C# applications.

-scan, read QR Code and other barcodes from image files and PDF, Office Word documents in other .NET project templates:
+OnBarcode also provides other step-by-step how-to C# tutorials to scan, read QR Code and other barcodes from image files and PDF, Office Word documents in other .NET project templates:

-How to read barcodes using C#?
+- How to read barcodes in C# ASP.NET web app?